erlichg/TVML-Kodi-Addons/README.md

 ##Example
-Please check available plugin in the kodiplugins folder
+Please check available plugins in the kodiplugins folder

 ##What's working and what's not
+The server is based on python flask and is relatively small scale.

+The idea is to install the server (on your network) and access it locally (i.e. one user)

-Currently working are simple addon actions like setResolvedURL, ListItem and addDirectoryItem
+Currently working are most dialogs, simple actions like addDirectory and setResolvedURL

-Also working are various dialogs like input, select, yesno, progress etc.

-Working executeBuiltin commands include Container.Update
+executeBuiltin commands include Container.Update

 Addon settings can be accessed by long press on the addon icon in the main view

-Currently addon files (settings, cache, etc) are saved locally on server which means that all clients get the same settings.
+Addon settings are saved locally (on client) so will persist even if server restarts

+Addon data path (for saving local files) is currently on server so all clients will use the same files (might be a problem).

 ##What's next
-A lot more work to be done.
+A lot more work to be done:
-- implement more elaborate bridge functions
+- Implement more of kodi stubs to fit more addons
+- Modify the server to be able to accept many multiple connections.
+Think about the possibility to have multiple central servers on the web so everyone can connect to them without having to install anything locally!!
+- If your interested in coding (python/javascript), I'd love the help

 ## License